saidake/interview/docs/Algorithms.md

 Try all available integers during each player's turn:
 - If selecting an integer directly meets or exceeds `desiredTotal`, the current player wins — return `true`.
 - Otherwise, recursively simulate the opponent's turn:
-  - If all subsequent opponent responses return `false`, then the current move guarantees a win — return `true`.
+  - If all possible opponent responses return false, then the current move guarantees a win — return `true`.
-  - If the opponent has **any** move return `true` that guarantees a win, continue searching other options.
+  - If any opponent response returns `true`, continue checking other options.
-- If no such winning move exists, return `false`.
+- If no option leads to a win, return `false`.

 #### Java Implementation
 ```java